March 2010 nor'easter: Synoptic conditions

 The winter storm that would impact the Northeastern United States evolved when an area of low pressure moved northeastward from Texas to the Great Lakes region on March 10 and 11.
 A secondary low pressure center developed near Cape Hatteras, North Carolina and drifted northward to a position south of Cape Cod, Massachusetts by March 14.
 The system contained abundant moisture feeds from the tropical Pacific Ocean and Gulf of Mexico.
 Unlike the previous three winter storms that affected the region in February, there was a lack of cold air with this system and precipitation with this storm fell primarily as rain.

 Light to moderate rain spread north across the entire region through the day on Friday as the low pressure drifted north and slowly strengthened.
 With a strong fetch off the Atlantic Ocean, rainfall rates became heavy overnight Friday and through the evening of Saturday March 13th, resulting in small stream and eventually major river flooding.
 Meanwhile, a high pressure system anchored in the Canadian Maritimes also strengthened and a very strong pressure gradient developed between these pressure systems overnight Friday.
 This resulted in strong, damaging easterly winds across much of the area through the day Saturday, especially along the New Jersey coast where minor to moderate coastal flooding also occurred.
 The strong winds and widespread heavy rains slackened off overnight Saturday as the surface low was stationary across the Delmarva region.
 Showers and even a few thunderstorms continued to rotate in off of the Atlantic through the day on Sunday March 14th and continued into Monday March 15th as the low slowly moved eastward and finally out to sea by Tuesday morning March 16th.

 Impacts

 Connecticut

 Winds of up to 70 mph toppled trees and snapped power lines, with the heaviest damage reported in Fairfield County.
 Falling trees damaged or destroyed several homes in Connecticut, and the destruction was the worst experienced in Fairfield County since Hurricane Gloria struck the state in 1985.
 At the height of the storm on March 14, more than 110,000 customers were without electricity.
 By March 16, Connecticut Light and Power (CL&P) reported that 40,000 customers remained in the dark, and public schools remained closed for the entire week.
 Governor M. Jodi Rell criticized CL&P and promised an investigation after reports surfaced that the company delayed efforts to restore power to reduce employee overtime costs.

 Maine

+Three days of rain beginning on Saturday, 13 March 2010 dropped more than 8 in of rain in Southern Coastal Maine, with multiple road closures.
+No injuries or deaths were reported, although several roads were washed out, as the region had previously been inundated with flooding from a storm two weeks earlier.
+Three motorists were rescued from vehicles that became stranded in floodwaters.